Salmon has got to be one of the tastiest fish in the world.

 Referred to as the Humpback salmon because of their trademark hump, Pink salmon are the most common salmon found in the Pacific.

-You will generally find pink salmon in cans at your local supermarket, however, they are also sold as frozen fillets smoked or fresh from your fishmonger.
+You will generally find pink salmon in cans at your local supermarket; however, it is also sold as frozen fillets smoked or fresh from your fishmonger.

 Red Salmon / Sockeye Salmon / Kokanee Salmon / Oncorhynchus Nerka

-Red salmon, or more well known as the Sockeye or Kokanee salmon are found in the North Pacific Ocean and the rivers leading into it.
+Red salmon, also known as Sockeye or Kokanee salmon, are found in the North Pacific Ocean and the rivers leading into it.

 The Sockeye salmon have two different colors This is dictated by what climate or environment it is living in.